Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 0 hours team development

-One consultant made $38,000 monthly from 7 clients.
-Revenue was stuck for 9 months despite strong delivery quality.
+One consultant made $38,000 monthly from 7 clients, with revenue stuck for 9 months despite strong delivery quality.

 18 hours client delivery